NivethiniKS/YouTube-Data-Harvesting-and-Warehousing/README.md

 #### API integration
 #### Data Management using MongoDB (Atlas) and SQL
 ## About this Project
 #### This is a Web Application based on Python - Streamlit which uses Google YouTube API to extract information about any given YouTube channel.
-It then stores the extracted data in MongoDb and migrates the selected channel data to PostgreSQL Data Warehouse for processing queries to retrieve the results needed.
+It then stores the extracted data in MongoDb and migrates the selected channel data to MySQL Data Warehouse for processing queries to retrieve the results needed.